au-jr/Group-3-Project-3/README.md

 The purpose for colecting, analysing and visualising the information was to investigate countries classified as developed, developing or underveloped and generate a preview of their CO2 emissions against economic markers.
 This preview would give us insight into the economic efficiency vs environmental impact and the carbon intensity of each country relative to GDP of each classification.

 The risk you run with presenting data in this manner is that that out of context conclusions could be drawn.
 A countries relationship between it's economic output and emissions levels are open to so many other contributing factors that it would be impossible to draw any real meanngful conclusion to infulence decision making.
 One reliable metric which could be gathered from this data are countries which would benefit from foreign investment into greener manufacturing and production projects or countries.
-This could improve domestic econimic measures and assist in reducing the growth in CO2 emissions moving forward.s
+This could improve domestic econimic measures and assist in reducing the growth in CO2 emissions moving forward.

 ## References